rbtylee/tutorial-jsonc/tutorial/parsing4.md

 spouse  -> (null)
 ```

-As you can see we have looped over every Name/value pairs in our _*contact.json*_ file.
+We have looped over every Name/value pairs in our _*contact.json*_ file.
 The code is simple and easy to understand.
 As you may have noticed, the brackets are not needed if only a single statement is executed in the loop, just as is the case with other c style loops.

 In cases where the value is another json\_object or a json\_array, the obj or array is not parsed.
 Simply printed as a string.
 Hence, the program is not generic in nature.
 However, we have all the tools to implement a recursive function to fully parse our _*contact.json*_ file, or in general any JSON.